Skip to main content

 Learn more about the different things you can do to help get rid of a headache, along with the potential causes and symptoms.

-Causes of a sinus headache
+Causes of a Sinus Headache

 Our bodies have four pairs of sinuses in the skull and face bones that form part of the nose and respiratory system5.
 Air flows through these empty cavities when you breathe.
 They also produce mucus to moisten them, which helps remove unwanted bacteria6.